 Synopsis

-stackbone dev [--port 4242] [--no-tunnel] [--listen] [--no-auto-cloudflared]
+stackbone dev [--port 4242] [--listen] [--print-contract] [--verbose]

 Flag Default Why you'd flip it

---port 4242 Pick another Studio API port (the agent process always picks a free port automatically).
+--port 4242 Pick another Studio API port.

 --listen off Bind the Studio server to 0.0.0.0 so other machines on the LAN can reach it.
 The CLI prints a visible warning.

-export STACKBONE_CLOUDFLARED_BIN=/opt/homebrew/bin/cloudflared
+export STACKBONE_FRPC_BIN=/opt/homebrew/bin/frpc

 The boot banner